Saturday, 5 November 2022

 After centuries of neglect, astrology and astronomy were finally revived during this “golden” Palaeologan period (also due to Byzantines' easy access to Islamic sources).
 A number of excellent astronomers and astrologers emerged then, including the polymaths Metochites and Gregoras.
 It was astrologers of such a caliber who trained Abramius.

-Constantinople around 1200 CE
+(Constantinople around 1200 CE)

 JOHN ABRAMIUS, AN EMINENT BYZANTINE ASTROLOGER!

-Almost no biographical information is available about the Greek - Byzantine astrologer John Abramius.
 He would not even exist today if the renowned American professor David Pingree hadn't studied his manuscripts and published a pivotal essay on him.

 The work of Abramius makes it clear that he was a foremost astrologer.
 He appears to be at the service of Prince Andronicus IV, who was banished by his own father (King John V Palaeologus).
 Abramius actually erected a "catarchic" horoscope, indicating the best time for Andronicus to usurp his father’s throne (we will examine that “catarchic” further on).